pigeonapp/pigeon-ruby/README.md

 ### Attachments support

-`:file` can be a local file path, remote URL, or a File object
+`:file` can be a local file path, remote URL, or a File object.

 ```ruby
 Pigeon.deliver('message-identifier', {